 My father walked out on my mother when I was eight.
 Always highly disturbed, my mother became yet worse, and threw me out of the house when I was thirteen.
 This made it necessary for me to go and live with my father and his new wife, where I was not wanted.
 Indeed, the sense of this was unremittingly palpable.
+So, what are the long-term effects of parental rejection?

 It pretty much goes without saying that both a mother’s and father’s acceptance of, and love for, their child is of paramount importance in relation to (to give just 4 examples):